methinksBot/MTKAppInsight/README.md

 # MTKAppInsight SDK

-The methinks iOS SDK allows you to track user journey and survey specific groups of your mobile app users.
+MTKAppInsight SDK allows you to track user journey and survey specific groups of your mobile app users.
 Understanding specific user behaviors and journey will be done with single line of code and initialize in-app survey for specific target group of users.
 Check more detail in [methinks](https://www.methinks.io) to create your account and acquire product key to begin with.
 If you're interested in Android version go [here](https://www.methinks.io).
 <br>
 ## Requirements

-SDK works on iOS 10 or higher version.
+MTKAppInsight SDK works on iOS 10 or higher version.
 <br>
 ## Installation

 ### CocoaPods

-We recommend using Cocoapods to get methinksSDK for iOS.
+We recommend using Cocoapods to get MTKAppInsight for iOS.
 Define pod in your `Podfile`:
 ```ruby